 “I would like to extend my sincere apologies to our customers, car enthusiasts, and all stakeholders.
 I have a very unfortunate feeling,.
 Toyota is not a perfect company.
 We have been able to recognize that there is still more room for improvement.”

 According to the ministry, Mazda reported irregularities for 5 models, including two that remain in production.
-Yamaha Motor has three models for which it discovered irregularities, one still in production.
-Honda has reported 22 models and Suzuki one; none of these remains in production.
+Yamaha Motor has three models for which it discovered irregularities, one of which is still in production.
+Honda has reported 22 models, and Suzuki has reported one; none of these remain in production.

 Related: Suzuki Refuses to Share Swift and Jimny with Toyota